 The most powerful, effective, efficient and economical way to market your Canadian products or services online is through an affiliate program (also known as Associate Programs or Partner Programs).
 Affiliate programs are based on performance, allowing you to advertise on countless websites around the world, yet only pay for it when a sale is made.
 You can quickly build an online sales force that is virtually guaranteed to boost your bottom line through an unbeatable Return on Investment (ROI).
 Most leading American retailers have affiliate programs in their customer acquisition toolbox, but Canadian retailers have been slower to adopt the strategy.
 We’d like to help change that with this comprehensive guide.

-I have been on both sides of affiliate marketing in almost 20 years of working online.
+I have been on both sides of affiliate marketing in 20 years of working online.
 As an affiliate marketer and a remote affiliate program manager based in British Columbia, I have a unique perspective and insights that I am happy to share with Canadian and international businesses who want to sell to Canadians.

 Banner advertising is the first thing most Canadian entrepreneurs think of when they consider working with an affiliate marketer (also known as an associate, partner or publisher).
 However, an affiliate program offers many opportunities to promote your business in a variety of ways on a vast number of websites.